 Will this work with Greek yogurt?

 Greek yogurt is not included in this recipe’s structure.
-Substituting it may change the moisture, protein, and binding characteristics, possibly impacting dough consistency and rise.
+Substituting it may alter moisture, protein, and binding characteristics, potentially affecting dough consistency and rise.
 Most gluten-free pizzas do not rely on yogurt; if you wish to experiment, replace small amounts of water with yogurt and monitor results.

 Can these be baked in the oven?